HarshChinchakar/AI-Agent-for-YouTube-Video-Transcription/README.md

 ---

-### Step 3: Saving and Processing Transcript
+### Step 3: Context-aware + timestamped Transcript extraction

-- Cleaned transcript and exported as CSV.
+- Dynamically merge faster-whisper chunks into contextual blocks (300–500 tokens) While merging, track the start of the first and end of the last segment
-- Each row contains timestamp and corresponding text.
+- Each chunk contains timestamp and corresponding text.

 **Image Placeholder:**